-Video is a more efficient use of learning time, especially for an audience with a short attention span–everyone these days!
-See what just one minute of video accomplished for our medical device partner here!
+Research has shown that 83% of human learning takes place visually.
+It stands to reason that video is a more efficient use of learning time, especially for an audience with a short attention span—everyone these days!
+See what just one minute of video accomplished for our medical device partner, Stryker!

 Are you using video to develop content for your learners?
-If you are, I'm sure you're seen these very benefits from your video.
+If you are, I'm sure you've seen these very benefits from your video.
 If you aren't, start!
-Video is no longer something that is just nice to have.
-It's something your learners are starting to expect.
+Video is no longer something that is just nice to haveit's something your learners are starting to expect.

 Want to see more video we developed?